All Episodes

 I want to look at it now.

-The amount of tweets that I got, the amount of people that were on social media going, I really thought that what you were saying seemed so far outstretched, but now I'm realizing there's something going on in France.
+The amount of tweets I got, the amount of people that were on social media going, I really thought that what you were saying seemed so far outstretched, but now I'm realizing there's something going on in France.

 It's just incredible.

-But hey, guys, I'm glad you're here.
+But hey guys, I'm glad you're here.

 We've been talking about this a lot on my new podcast.

-We get what's going on.
+We know what's going on.

-It's angels versus demons, tale as old as time, ladies and gentlemen.
+It's Angels versus Demons tale as old as time, ladies and gentlemen.

-This is, this is like the fact that she got like all made up, created a whole set, like is running her little fucking podcast.
+skull of the dumbest she is so fucking insane this is this is like the fact that she got like all made up created a whole set like is running her little fucking podcast and this is what she's talking about like America is fucking so far gone, Doug.

 This country needs to be put down.